Jimvy/smartcp/README.rst

 Requirements
 ~~~~~~~~~~~~

-It is officially only compatible with Python 3 but
+It is officially only compatible with Python 3 and Python 2
-it should mostly work with Python 2.
+but has some issues with accents for Python 2
+(Python 3 has a better unicode approach than Python 2).

 You will also need ``PyYAML``.